vielkers/t3ay1516/GIT.md

 ```
 git branch
 ```
-The current branch you are on is marked with asterisk and colored differently

 Things to Remember:
-1. NEVER edit the master branch
+* NEVER edit the master branch
-2. Always remember which branch you are on
+* Always remember which branch you are on
+* The current branch you are on is marked with asterisk and colored differently

 ## Switching to a Different Branch
 ```